 As a volunteer with Share Our Strength non-profit organization, I co-taught a series of cooking and nutrition classes with a chef…and the light bulb went off!
 What better way to teach people about nutrition than in a hands-on cooking class?
 We showed families how to choose, shop and cook healthy food.
 While working in New York City at Iris House, Inc., I taught similar nutrition-focused bilingual cooking classes.

 From these experiences, I developed similar combination nutrition cooking classes offered through Pima Community College and currently at El Rio Community Health Center, Special Immunology Associates serving the Tucson and Southern Arizona HIV community.
-I also work with American Veterans at the Southern Arizona VA Hospital and at their Northwest Community Based Outpatient Primary Care clinic.
+I also worked with American Veterans for 11 years at the Southern Arizona VA Hospital and at their Northwest Community Based Outpatient Primary Care clinic.
 I recently began working with the University of Arizona’s Life Work Communications employee wellness program.

 Writing about food and nutrition in print media has been an experience I’ve enjoyed exploring.
 Frustrated with the abundance of false nutrition information being spread among the media, I began pitching articles to editors with the angle that the best source of credible nutrition advice is from an expert in the field: a Registered Dietitian.